 Spend your first hour and a half on actually getting to the city.
 It takes about 30 minutes to get through immigrations and customs plus another 45 minutes in the car, assuming you take the toll road.
 Don’t worry about changing money — the US dollar is king — but plan ahead and come with cash.

-For your ride, I recommend Uber: it’s $5 cheaper on the flat rate from the airport compared to taxis, cars are more likely to have air conditioning, and you won’t need cash since it’s charged directly to your credit card.
+For your ride, I recommend Uber: it’s cheaper than taxis, cars are more likely to have air conditioning, and you won’t need cash since it’s charged directly to your credit card.
 Use code uberthegirlandglobe for a $10 discount off your first ride.

 Be Prepared: 8 Totally Random (but Totally Useful!)
 Tips for Panama City (opens in new window)